terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

     Ok(Response::default())
 }
 ```
-7. Save and close `contract.rs`.
+g.
+Save and close `contract.rs`.

-8. Open `schemas.rs` and paste the following:
+h.
+Open `schemas.rs` and paste the following:
 ```Rust
 use std::env::current_dir;
 use std::fs::create_dir_all;